Unidata/awips2/docs/appendix/educational-resources.md

 - Built in videos, images, and gifs make it easy to follow along and understand important functionality in CAVE.
 - Quizzes, tasks, and challenges keep learners engaged and focused on understanding new concepts.

+### Support

+If you experience any technical issues with our online course, please contact us at: **support-elearning@unidata.ucar.edu**

 ---